|

 Solflare Wallet

 If you want more advanced staking tools, Solflare might be your go-to.
-It’s also Solana-native but supports both software and hardware wallets (like Ledger), giving you flexibility in how you store your funds.
+It is also Solana-native but supports both software and hardware wallets (like Ledger), giving you flexibility in how you store your funds.

 Why people love Solflare for staking: